-There are 12 no-fault states around the country.
+There are with no-fault car insurance laws on the books.
 While their laws might vary slightly or provide exceptions in some places, the general premise is this: After any car accident, each driver’s own insurance company pays for injuries suffered by their insured and his/her passengers as agreed upon in the policy.

 In other words, no-fault insurance requires each driver to take care of themselves and make sure they have the proper coverage, often with personal injury protection (PIP), for injuries resulting from a collision.

 Who pays for car damage in a no-fault state?

 No-fault insurance only applies to bodily injuries, not property damage.
 In some no-fault states, you would file a claim with the at-fault driver’s insurance company to recoup vehicle damages through their property damage liability coverage (PD).
 However, in Michigan, mandatory property damage liability coverage only applies to out-of-state accidents, and property protection insurance (PPI) only applies to fixed objects, not moving vehicles, according to Michigan.gov.
 So, to ensure your vehicle is protected from accidents regardless of fault in Michigan, you must purchase collision coverage.

 In Michigan, all drivers must purchase personal injury protection, property protection insurance, and residual bodily injury (BI)/property damage liability to meet minimum auto insurance requirements.